Rhythmer

 Rhythmer is a South Korean online magazine that publishes hip hop music reviews, articles, and interviews with artists.
 The magazine was founded in 2001 by Kang Il-kwon, a hip-hop and R&B critic who is also a judge of the Korean Music Awards.
-Kang Il-kwon is also considered a "critic-like critic" among critics.
 They are regarded as the almost only official hip-hop critic website in South Korea.